Ticary/ticary.github.io/_posts/2014-7-07-all-about-that-bayes-intro-to-probability.markdown

 This is the **Bayes Rule**.

 Bayes Rule is interesting, and significant, because we can use it to discover the conditional probability of something, using the conditional probability going the other direction.
-For example: to find the probability $ P(death \mid smoking)$ , we can get this unknown from $ P(smoking \mid death) $, which is much easier to collect data for, as it is easier to find out whether the person who died was a smoker or a non smoker.
+For example: to find the probability $$ P(death \mid smoking)$$ , we can get this unknown from $$ P(smoking \mid death) $$, which is much easier to collect data for, as it is easier to find out whether the person who died was a smoker or a non smoker.

 ---